Manhattan court must find a dozen jurors to hear first-ever criminal case against a former president

 Merchan emphasized that he won’t let the lawyers ask about jurors’ voting choices, political contributions or party registration.

 But the approved questionnaire asks, for example, whether someone has “political, moral, intellectual or religious beliefs or opinions” that might “slant your approach to this case."
-Another query probes whether prospective jurors support any of a half-dozen far-right or far-left groups, have attended Trump or anti-Trump rallies, and have worked or volunteered for Trump or for organizations that criticize him.
+Other queries probe whether prospective jurors support any of a half-dozen far-right or far-left groups, have attended Trump or anti-Trump rallies, or have worked or volunteered for Trump, his administration, his campaign or any political entity affiliated with him, or have worked or volunteered for any “anti-Trump group or organization.”

+In a filing Friday, Trump’s lawyers complained that the “political entity" question amounts to inquiring about whether someone affiliates with the Republican Party, without a similarly direct question about affiliations with “rival political parties that are not necessarily anti-Trump” but still might prejudice a potential juror.

 Potential jurors also will be quizzed about any “strong opinions or firmly held beliefs” about Trump or his candidacy that would cloud their ability to be fair, any feelings about how Trump is being treated in the case and any “strong opinions” on whether ex-presidents can be charged in state courts.